Marc Benioff Sells 2,300 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of salesforce.com stock in a transaction dated Monday, February 28th.
-The stock was sold at an average price of $209.28, for a total transaction of $481,344.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the company’s stock in a transaction on Friday, March 4th.
+The shares were sold at an average price of $201.89, for a total transaction of $464,347.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.

 Marc Benioff also recently made the following trade(s):